Skip to main content

 Project ECHO at the CRH is another program tackling rural addiction.
 The project is funded by the SAMHSA State Targeted Response on the Opioid Crisis contract with the North Dakota Department of Human Services, Behavioral Health Division.
 In the last two years, hundreds of people throughout the state have been educated through dozens of Project ECHO sessions, which are aimed at managing opioid use disorder, said Julie Reiten, CRH's Project ECHO coordinator.
 She added that they plan to address pediatric behavior health issues in the future as well.

 According to Shawnda Schroeder, a research associate professor with the CRH, opioids are one component of the bigger issue of behavioral health in North Dakota.
-Along with serving as the principal investigator (PI) of the Rural Health Research Gateway, which studies a variety of issues including mental and behavioral health and substance use, Schroeder is the PI for the Mountain Plains Mental Health Technology Transfer Center (MHTTC).
+Along with serving as the principal investigator (PI) of the Rural Health Research Gateway, which studies a variety of issues including mental and behavioral health and substance use, Schroeder is the PI for the Mountain Plains Mental Health Technology Transfer Center (MHTTC) (no longer available online).
 The MHTTC provides training, resources, and technical assistance to those who serve people with mental illness in Region 8.

 Kristine Sande, CRH associate director, also discussed the tools available through the Rural Health Information Hub (RHIhub), a program she has directed since 2004.
 Among the many products available on RHIhub that address mental health are a topic guide, as well as a toolkit on substance use and behavioral health.
 She explained that RHIhub tries to give communities practical information to help them set up programs to address issues, such as farmers' mental health and suicide.